silverman63/myair-py/README.md

 # resmed-py
 Python client for interacting with ResMed MyAir API

-This is a "soft" fork of the embedded client in a [reopo by](https://github.com/prestomation/resmed_myair_sensors/) @Prestomation.
+This is a "soft" fork of the embedded client in a [repo by](https://github.com/prestomation/resmed_myair_sensors/) @Prestomation.

 ## Known Issues